Description

 Using this definition on our asset we see for example:

-• Looking at the average days under water of days in the last 5 years of WisdomTree United Kingdom Hedged Equity Fund, we see it is relatively lower, thus better in comparison to the benchmark SPY (123 days)
+• The average days below previous high over 5 years of WisdomTree United Kingdom Hedged Equity Fund is days, which is lower, thus better compared to the benchmark SPY (120 days) in the same period.

-• Looking at average days under water in of 81 days in the period of the last 3 years, we see it is relatively lower, thus better in comparison to SPY (178 days).
+• Looking at average days under water in of 81 days in the period of the last 3 years, we see it is relatively larger, thus worse in comparison to SPY (47 days).

 Performance (YTD)